 The ZSW test laboratory for PV modules, SOLAB, provides the corresponding services.
-Most tests are conducted according to the standards IEC 61215 (crystalline Si modules) and IEC 61646 (thin-film PV modules), including measurements of the STC performance, low-light response, insulation inspections under wet conditions and potential-induced degradation tests (PID) according to IEC 62804.
+Most tests are conducted according to the standards IEC 61215 and IEC 61730, including measurements of the STC performance, low-light response, insulation inspections under wet conditions and potential-induced degradation tests (PID) according to IEC 62804.
 Depending on the location of the PV modules, it may be sensible to significantly extend the periods covered by accelerated ageing tests, damp heat tests (DHT), thermal cycling tests (TCT) and UV illumination tests far beyond the level required by the standard test.
 Another quality assurance measure is to assess the PV module manufacturer’s production site (factory inspection), which is something also offered by ZSW SOLAB.

 In addition to laboratory tests, the operation and monitoring of PV modules in the field form indispensable parts of a comprehensive quality inspection.
 While the IEC standard requires only a few weeks of outdoor exposure, this test period should be at least six months or – even better – one full year.
 With its outdoor-test facility in Widderstall, southern Germany, ZSW offers its customers a perfectly suitable, well-equipped testing platform.